ygorthiago/google-drive-clone/README.md

 ## Checklist Features

 - Web API
-    - [X] Deve listar arquivos baixados
+    - [X] Must list downloaded files
-    - [ ] Deve receber stream de arquivos e salvar em disco
+    - [ ] Must receive files stream and save in the disk
-    - [ ] Deve notificar sobre progresso de armazenamento de arquivos em disco
+    - [ ] Must notify about file storage progress in disk
-    - [ ] Deve permitir upload de arquivos em formato image, video ou audio
+    - [ ] Must allow file upload of these formats: image, video or audio
-    - [ ] Deve atingir 100% de cobertura de código em testes
+    - [ ] Must achieve 100% code coverage in tests

 - Web App
-    - [ ] Deve listar arquivos baixados
+    - [ ] Must list downloaded files
-    - [ ] Deve permitir fazer upload de arquivos de qualquer tamanho
+    - [ ] Must allow any size file upload
-    - [ ] Deve ter função de upload via botão
+    - [ ] Must have an upload button
-    - [ ] Deve exibir progresso de upload
+    - [ ] Must show upload progress
-    - [ ] Deve ter função de upload via drag and drop
+    - [ ] Must be able to upload by drag and drop

-## Créditos ao Layout <3

-- O Layout foi adaptado a partir do projeto do brasileiro [Leonardo Santo](https://github.com/leoespsanto) disponibilizado no [codepen](https://codepen.io/leoespsanto/pen/KZMMKG).